greenbone/docs/src/common/source-build/prerequisites.rst

 ------------------------------------

 For downloading, configuring, building and installing the :term:`GVM` components, several tools and applications are required.
-To install this requirements via *apt* or *dnf*, the following command can be used:
+To install this requirements the following commands can be used:

 .. tabs::
   .. tab:: Debian/Ubuntu